MicrosoftDocs/dynamics365smb-devitpro-pb/Upgrade-archive/devenv-code-conversion-v16.md

 -->
 ## Task 6: Create a new application database for development

-To build your base application, you will create a new application database on the Business Central version 15 or version 16 platform.
+To build your base application, you will create a new application database on the Business Central version 15 platform.
 This will only be used during development.

 1. Start the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 16 as an administrator.
 2. Run the New-NAVApplicationDatabase cmdlet to create the database.
 For example: